An intuitive splash screen maker

 ● Keep the duration to under 3 seconds.

 ● Reduce this to 1 second for apps that users are likely to open several times per day.

-● When evaluating design ideas, go for simple and bold over complex and intricate.
+● When evaluating splash screen designs, go for simple and bold over complex and intricate.

 ● The same for animation; overly complicated sequences will only appear showy, and likely make users feel that their time isn’t valued.

 ● A strong background color or even a background image can be good options.
 However, if your splash screen features an animation, a basic solid or gradient background will likely work better, providing a clean canvas against which the action can take place.

 ● Ask a developer what’s the absolute minimum number of tasks an app must carry out on boot-up, and they’ll likely provide you with a list as long as your arm.
 Stay firm, and insist that this be reduced to only a handful of key tasks, with all the others taking place once the app is running.

 ● If you really want to produce a more complex intro sequence with flashy animation and special effects, keep this for only the first time that the user starts up the app, switching to a more simple version for all subsequent occasions.